 You can fit up to three shelf kits in the Paragon SC2 kiln.
-If you are going to be firing lots of items at a time, it is a good idea to buy a couple extra shelf kits at the same time as the kiln, to take advantage of the special offer price.
+If you are going to be firing lots of items at a time, it is a good idea to buy a couple additional shelf kits at the same time as the kiln, to take advantage of the special offer price.

 How long do I fire my PMC for?

 This depends on how strong you need the piece to be, check the PMC firing chart to see the different times and heats you can use.
-A good general rule for firing pieces comprising only of PMC and other metal clays is 900°C (any higher than this and the metal clay begins to distort) for two hours, this will make it the strongest.
+A good general rule for firing pieces comprising only of PMC and other metal clays is 900°C (any higher than this and the metal clay begins to distort) for two hours, this will make it strong.
 If you are including any stones in the piece, a different program is needed.
-The shortest time and heat that can be used for PMC3 is 10 minutes at 650, but firing at a higher temperature for longer will improve the strength.
+The shortest time and heat that can be used for PMC3 is 10 minutes at 650°C, but firing at a higher temperature for longer will improve the strength.

 Can I fire gemstones in the Paragon SC2 Kiln?

 Yes, some gemstones can be fired in PMC, Art Clay Silver and other metal clays inside the Paragon SC2 kiln.
 If you are firing stones into your piece, you will need a lower temperature and slow ramp (heat up speed).
 We have a stone firing guide to help but remember that natural stones vary by type.
 If you are making a very precious piece you may wish to run the program with just the gemstones in the kiln to check that they do not change colour or crack before adding them to your piece.
 We strongly recommend conducting your own experiments before including a stone in your design and also remember that each natural gemstone is unique so any natural inclusions etc could affect it during the firing process.
-If you have stone setting skills you may prefer to make a setting in the PMC/ Art Clay Silver and set the after firing.
+If you have stone setting skills you may prefer to make a setting in the PMC/ Art Clay Silver and set the stone after firing.